PaulZC/Nanosecond_LED_Flasher_Shield/Documentation/Software/README.md

 - ASCII >                : 3E Hex
 - LF                     : 0A Hex

+e.g.:  <001000001111>\n will produce ~6.5ns pulses ((32 x 0.25ns) - 1.5ns)

-The code will: parse the incoming serial data, check teh format is valid, set the DS1023 pulse width, and the state of the four photorelays.
+The code will: parse the incoming serial data, check the format is valid, set the DS1023 pulse width, and the state of the four photorelays.

+The rise time of the LED forward voltage will depend on the resistance value.
+More resistance equals slower rise times as well as lower current (and lower peak forward voltage too).
+The actual pulse width, in terms of how long the LED is actually emitting photons for, is equal to the amount of time the forward voltage exceeds approximately 3.1V.